-While it is not compulsory to have life insurance in place to get a mortgage it is advisable.
-No-one likes to think about death, but how would your family cope with the bills and general living expenses if you were to die?
+While it is not compulsory to have life insurance in place to get a mortgage it is an important consideration.
+No one likes to think about death, but how would your family cope with the bills and general living expenses if you were to die?

 A mortgage is most likely the biggest expense you will leave behind.
 It is possible to get your mortgage debt covered cheaply by life insurance, but here is what you need to consider.